Assassination (1987 film): Plot

-Jay Killian (Charles Bronson) is a senior member of the Secret Service.
+Jay Killian is a senior member of the Secret Service.
 On the day before the Inauguration of the new president, Killian has just returned from a six-week sick leave.
-He is given a new assignment: to protect the First Lady, Lara Royce Craig (Jill Ireland).
+He is given a new assignment: to protect the First Lady, Lara Royce Craig.

 Being highly qualified and a seasoned veteran of the service, Killian is dismayed that he is not on the Presidential detail.
 To make matters worse, Lara proves to be an extremely difficult charge.
 She is arrogant, condescending, demanding, and she detests the presence of Killian.

-With the First Lady doing what she wants and ignoring all of Killian's suggestions, it becomes apparent that someone wants Lara dead—especially when a biker tries to shoot her.
+With the First Lady doing what she wants and ignoring all of Killian's suggestions, it becomes apparent that someone wants Lara dead, especially when a biker tries to shoot her.

 A wild cross-country adventure ensues as Killian attempts to protect Lara and flush out the assassin and his contractor—and the assassination attempts may have originated from the White House.